-As of December 31, 2022, we had federal and state net operating loss carryforwards of approximately \$118.1 million and \$120.7 million, respectively.
+As of December 31, 2024, we had federal and state net operating loss carryforwards of approximately \$218.4 million and \$204.0 million, respectively.
 The federal net operating loss carryforwards included in the foregoing totals that were generated in tax years prior to 2018 (federal of approximately \$6.9 million) will begin to expire, if not utilized, by 2033.
 These net operating loss carryforwards could expire unused and be unavailable to offset future income tax liabilities.
-Under the 2017 federal income tax law changes, as modified by subsequent legislation the federal net operating losses incurred in tax years beginning in 2018 and future years may be carried forward indefinitely, but the deductibility of such federal net operating losses is limited to no more than 80% of the excess, if any, of current year taxable income.
-In addition, under Section 382 of the Internal Revenue Code of 1986, as amended, and corresponding provisions of state law, if a corporation undergoes an "ownership change," which is generally defined as a greater than 50% change, by value, in its equity ownership over a three-year period, the corporation's ability to use its pre-change net operating loss carryforwards and other pre-change tax attributes to offset its post-change income or taxes may be limited.
+Under the 2017 federal income tax law changes, as modified by subsequent legislation the federal net operating losses incurred in tax years beginning in 2018 and future years may be carried forward indefinitely, but the deductibility of such federal net operating losses is limited to 80% of current year taxable income.
+In addition, under Section 382 of the Internal Revenue Code of 1986, as amended, and corresponding provisions of state law, if a corporation undergoes an "ownership change," which is generally defined as a greater than 50% change, by value, in its equity ownership over a three-year period, the corporation's ability to use its prechange net operating loss carryforwards and other pre-change tax attributes to offset its post-change income or taxes may be limited.
 We may experience ownership changes in the future as a result of subsequent shifts in our stock ownership, some of which may be outside of our control.
 If an ownership change occurs and our ability to use our net operating loss carryforwards is materially limited, it would harm our future operating results by effectively increasing our future tax obligations.